 About

-During our first six years we have worked hard to establish relationships with all of our local municipalites, and to get more acquainted with their individual processes.
-Seattle Tree Consulting is ready to assist you with all of your tree related questions, anywhere in King or Snohomish Counties.
-At this point, we have helped thousands of customesrs resolve their tree health issues and proceed with development projects near trees.
-We are looking forward to many more years of doing the exact same thing.
-See you in the field...
+During its first six years, Seattle Tree Consulting has worked hard to establish relationships with all local municipalities and to become more acquainted with their individual processes.
+Seattle Tree Consulting is ready to assist with all tree-related questions anywhere in King or Snohomish Counties.
+To date, they have helped thousands of customers resolve tree health issues and proceed with development projects near trees.
+He looks forward to many more years of doing the same.

 Sometimes I feel like I'm working with a pretty big advantage.
 For a long time, trees have been my teachers.
 Trees are patient, wise, reliable; not to mention the oldest and largest living creatures amongst us.
 They hold their ground, persevere, and usually don't fight back.
 Tolkien rendered them well.
 Trees are true egalitarian organisms.
 If it's a hot day they would love a drink, and it doesn't matter who is pouring the water.
 Everyone is allowed to read a book in their shade, everyone is allowed to eat their fruit, and everyone is allowed to build with their wood.